Molekule: FDA regulation, marketing claims and reception

 In 2016, Popular Science recognized Molekule as one of its "10 Greatest Home Innovations Of The Year".
 In 2017, the company was a finalist at the SXSW 2017 Interactive Innovation Awards for Health, Med, & Biotech, also receiving the Silver Edison Award for Environmental Quality later that year.
 It was listed as one of the TIME "25 Best Inventions of 2017" and was an honorable mention at Fast Company’s 2018 Innovation By Design Awards.

 The Molekule Air was criticized as ineffective by Wirecutter and Consumer Reports.
 Wirecutter also tested the Molekule Air Mini, and described the two as "the worst air purifiers we’ve ever tested", noting that "at a certain point, these results look worse than what you see with no purifier running at all."

 In October 2019, the Better Business Bureau's National Advertising Division (NAD) recommended that Molekule stop 26 advertising claims about the effectiveness of its devices after a complaint by its competitor, Dyson.
 Molekule complied with some of the recommendations (e.g. removing references to "independent testing") but appealed others, arguing that the NAD had not taken into account some newer test results.
 In June 2020, the BBB's National Advertising Review Board rejected Molekule's appeal almost entirely, with Molekule agreeing to remove various additional claims, including its longstanding slogan "Finally, an air purifier that actually works", and to modify others to clarify that they refer to the PECO technology rather than its actual products.

+In August 2019, Molekule reached a $149,000 settlement with the California Air Resources Board (CARB) for selling indoor air-cleaning devices in California that had not received the certification required under the state's Regulation for Limiting Ozone Emissions from Indoor Air Cleaning Devices.
+As part of the settlement, Molekule ceased selling the air cleaner in California until the device was certified by CARB as producing an ozone emission concentration not exceeding 0.050 parts per million.

 In April 2020, Molekule received 510(k) clearance from the FDA for a new product, the Molekule Air Pro RX, as a Class II medical device.
 The Air Pro was cleared for medical use in the destruction of viruses, bacteria and mold the next year.